An Overview of Cervical Degenerative Kyphosis

 It must be noted that the presence of these degenerative changes can cause no symptoms whatsoever.
 The third and fourth pictures attached here note a patient with the beginnings of degenerative kyphosis and this patient has no symptoms.

-Even though some patients have this condition without symptoms, neck pain is a typical complaint noted with this disorder.
+Even though some patients have cervical degenerative kyphosis without symptoms, neck pain is a typical complaint noted with this disorder.
 Many different pain generators can cause neck pain.

 Most neck pain is generated by the degeneration of the disc itself.
 When a disc degenerates, it loses shock absorption.
 Due to the abnormal curve, the forward angle of the degenerative kyphosis increases the load on the front of the vertebra where these degenerative discs are located.